daleffe/jpeg.js/README.md

-# JPEG Client for JavaScript
+# JPEG client for JavaScript
 Client to get sequential images from URL and take snapshots with auth basic support.

 Using the standard **<img>** tag, we are unable to include authentication (_e.g. http://user:pass@ip:port/path_), if necessary, due to browser limitations.

-To solve this problem, [we adapted this client](https://gist.github.com/codebrainz/eeeeead894e8bdff059b), allowing, for example, cameras that only have the snapshot feature (_without MJPEG stream availability_) to be transmitted using sequential requests.
+To solve this problem [we adapted this client](https://gist.github.com/codebrainz/eeeeead894e8bdff059b), enabling continuous frame request, emulating stream playback for cameras that only have snapshot feature.

 ## For MJPEG streams
-New features and bugfixes will be available in [this version](https://github.com/daleffe/mjpeg.js), which also supports MJPEG streams.
+New features and bugfixes will be available [here](https://github.com/daleffe/mjpeg.js), which also supports MJPEG streams.

 ## How to use